marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 The Sitemap Generator recognizes the noindex attribute if set on a page and respects your robots.txt file.
 It is thus possible to filter the results with these two mechanisms.
 A filter function in the plugin is not available, because it makes no sense in my opinion.
 If a page is not listed in a XML sitemap file, that means not that a search engine will not find it.
 Sooner or later the search engine finds and indexes the page.
 So the use of the noindex attribute and robots.txt are a clean solutions which is also respected by all serious search engines.

+= Which user-agent should I use in the robots.txt file? = The Sitemap Generator uses a custom user-agent group named MB-SiteCrawler.
+This allows you a fine grained control of which pages are parsed and added to the sitemap.
+If you do not define a group for the custom user-agent, the default set in the * group apply.

 = How are images which are not embedded in a page handled? =

 Images which are only linked to directly and not embedded in a HTML page are listed in the image sitemap and not as normal URLs.
 There is sadly no specification about how to handle such images, but because images need some context to be evaluated correctly in this day and age, I think the image sitemap is the best place to put them.